vantezzen/skip-silence/README.md

 "Skip Silence" only has **restricted** support for Firefox.

 On Chrome, "Skip Silence" uses a browser API to support analyzing audio on almost all websites.
 Unfortunately, Firefox currently doesn't support this API and thus the extension doesn't work on some websites.
+Take a look at [open bugs](#open-browser-bugs) for more info.

 If you have problems with the extension on a website on Firefox, you can try using a Chromium-based browser like Ungoogled Chromium.